ONSdigital/Statistical-Method-Specifications/editing_and_imputation/editing/selective_editing/Selective Editing User notes.md

 Here we have 10 respondents with all the columns needed to perform the selective editing method:

--	reference: Unique to each respondent
+-	reference: Unique to each respondent.
--	design_weight: Also known as the a-weight
+-	design_weight: Also known as the a-weight.
 -	threshold: This is the selective editing threshold.
 This is unique for each domain and are specified by Methodology.
 -	question_1_ar: This is the adjusted return for question 1.
 The adjusted